 It is important to remember that most master's programs take 2-3 full years to complete.
 This program is an accelerated advanced degree program and is very demanding.
-While students can usually manage a flexible, part-time job, we discourage students from attempting to work full-time, even with a flexible schedule.
-Remember, you will be attending classes two full days per week and, after the first two 7.5-week semesters, be spending a minimum of 10-15 hours each work week at your internship placement.
+Consequently, the program is unable to flex in order to meet the demands of a student's work schedule.
+While students can usually manage a flexible, part-time job (approximately 15-20 hours per week), we discourage students from attempting to work full-time, even with a flexible schedule.
+Remember, you will be attending classes two full days per week and, after the first two 7.5-week semesters, be spending a minimum of a minimum of 10-15 hours each work week at your internship placement.
 This does not take study time into account.
 You will be very busy with this program!